 While the name "sales enablement" puts the sales team front and center, its impact is felt across the entire organization.
 Limiting its use to just the sales department is a huge missed opportunity.
 True sales enablement connects sales and marketing teams, creating a vital feedback loop.
 Marketing creates content, sales uses it and provides real-world data on what resonates with buyers, and marketing uses that insight to refine its strategy.
 This alignment ensures everyone is working from the same playbook with consistent, up-to-date messaging, which ultimately creates a more cohesive experience for your customers.

-A Framework for Choosing Your Platform
+Your Framework for Choosing the Right Platform

 Selecting a sales enablement platform isn't just about buying software; it's about making a strategic investment in your team's performance.
 The right platform acts as a central nervous system for your sales organization, connecting reps with the content, training, and data they need to win.
 But with so many options available, how do you find the one that fits your company?
 This framework will help you cut through the noise and make a choice that aligns with your team, your sales process, and your revenue goals.